asaokamei/wsCore/README.md

 ###Statement

-wsCore is a simple, easy to use, configurable, and reliable good PHP library for database and business logic development.
+WScore is a simple, easy to use, configurable, and reliable good PHP library for database and business logic development.

-All the goodies from PHP5.3, namespace, DiContainer, PDO, etc. are used in wsCore to keep the code clean and simple.
+All the goodies from PHP5.3, namespace, DiContainer, PDO, etc. are used in WScore to keep the code clean and simple.

 This, hopefully, eases the maintenance of the developed code over the years of service.

 ###It's Not a MVC Framework

-wsCore does not offer any of MVC stuff found in Web Application Framework.
+WScore does not offer any of MVC stuff found in Web Application Framework.
 This library aims to build solid business model and its presentation for html.